Gravity Explained as an Electromagnetic Force Mechanism

 Gravity is a solely attractive force and thus may seem fundamentally different than electromagnetism.
 However a rather simple mechanism which can cause electromagnetism to express as a solely attractive net force seems plausible as I explain below.
 I'm reasonably confident that this mechanism's conceptually sound irrespective of how force is mediated.
 However my hypothesis depends upon a key unproven assumption, that packets or groups, especially atoms, are not perfectly field balanced at every instant in time.

 I welcome constructive hearted comments, including those which challenge or appear to completely vanquish my hypothesis, or reference similar concepts and possible collaboration opportunities.
 My email address is here.

-Preface: Terminology modifications and force mediation mechanics:
+Preface: Terminology modifications and force mediation mechanics (may be skipped):